podkrepi-bg/api/README.md

 To run and develop the module NodeJS 16 is required.
 In this section 2 ways of configuring a development environment are described.

-## Installing the dependencies
+## Installing the prerequisites

-The following dependencies are required in order to be able to run the project:
+The following prerequisites are required in order to be able to run the project:

 - [NodeJS 16 LTS](https://nodejs.org/en/download/)
 - [yarn](https://classic.yarnpkg.com/lang/en/docs/install)